Switzerland had me at Willkommen.

 My first night in Switzerland was the last night of the Northern Hemisphere summer.
-I met up with my grandparents whose travel plans had us crossing paths in Zürich that night, and some Swistzerland-based friends who took us out to Juker Farm for the evening.
+I met up with my grandparents whose travel plans had us crossing paths in Zürich that night and some Switzerland-based friends who took us out to Jucker Farm for the evening.

-After already getting into the autumn sprit - sipping on Pumpkin Spice Lattes in California, but I was breath taken by Switzerland's spin on the season.
+After already getting into the autumn spirit - sipping on Pumpkin Spice Lattes in California, but I was breath taken by Switzerland's spin on the season.

 There were colourful harvest vegetables everywhere that were just WAY too pretty to eat.

 But when the veggies are too pretty to eat, why not make art out of them?

 After exploring wandering though paths lined with apple trees we headed over to the restaurant for the most delicious buffet dinner... followed by apple strudel of course!